-Jack Bianchi FELLOW
+Jack Bianchi

-Jack Bianchi focuses on Asia strategy and U.S.-China long-term competition, including the U.S.-China military balance, the defense of regional allies, nuclear strategy, technology issues, and political warfare.
-Mr. Bianchi was previously a Research Analyst at Defense Group Inc. where he performed bilingual (Chinese and English) open-source research and analysis for U.S. government clients on Chinese cybersecurity issues and China's defense-related science and technology development.
+Jack Bianchi focuses on Indo-Pacific strategy and U.S.-China long-term competition, to include the U.S.-China military balance, the defense of regional allies, nuclear strategy, technology issues, and political warfare.

+Mr. Bianchi was previously a Research Analyst at Defense Group Inc. where he performed bilingual (Chinese and English) open source research and analysis for U.S. government clients on Chinese cybersecurity issues and China's defense-related science and technology development.
+His prior experience also includes work at the Federal Bureau of Investigation and in the Office of Investment Security at the Department of the Treasury.